-5.1.3 Calibration weights
+5.1.3 Calibration Methodology

 Calibration is the final step in the weighting.
-In this step, the weights of sample are adjusted so that the survey estimates of population agree with external population estimates.
-The independent population estimates used in the Q1 2023 were based on 2021 Mid-year population estimates produced by the Population and Housing Division.
-Population estimates based on the 2022 Census had yet to be finalized and released.
+In this step, the weights of sample are adjusted so that the survey estimates of population agree with independent population estimates.
 As part of the 2022 LFS transformation, since Q2 2021 a raking ratio methodology has been used for the final stage calibration step.
 From Q4 2022, the following population controls were used in the calibration step: